Queen Esther

 Click here to download hi-res copy

-Queen Esther toured internationally and recorded with her mentor, harmelodic guitarist James "Blood" Ulmer, for many years in several incarnations, including a stint as frontwoman in his seminal band Odyssey.
-A bandleader in her own right, she has performed and/or recorded with Speedball Baby, Mona's Hot Five, Eyal Vilner Big Band, Burnt Sugar Arkestra, Michael Arenella and his Dreamland Orchestra, Richard Barone (The Bongos), Elliot Sharp (as the alt-blues duo Hoosegow), Swingadelic, LaLa Brooks (The Crystals), Dusty Wright, The Hot Toddies, Dan Levinson's Jass Band and The Dirtbombs, amongst others.
+Queen Esther toured internationally and recorded with her mentor, harmolodic guitarist James "Blood" Ulmer, for many years in several incarnations, including a stint as frontwoman in his seminal band Odyssey.
+A bandleader in her own right, she has performed and/or recorded with Speedball Baby, Mona's Hot Five, Eyal Vilner Big Band, Burnt Sugar Arkestra, Michael Arenella and his Dreamland Orchestra, Richard Barone (The Bongos), Elliot Sharp (as the alt-blues duo Hoosegow), Swingadelic, LaLa Brooks (The Crystals), Dusty Wright, The Hot Toddies, Dan Levinson's Jass Band, and The Dirtbombs, amongst others.

 Recent highlights include performances with The Black Opry Revue; her western swing project, The Black Rose of Texas with Cindy Cashdollar (featuring vocalists Queen Esther, Kat Edmonson, and Synead Cidney Nichols) at Lincoln Center's outdoor festival Summer for the City along with a sold-out weekend at Dizzy's Club Coca-Cola; one of 25 chosen for the 2023 Western Arts Alliance Performance Artist Discovery Program; one of three Americans chosen for 2022 Global Music Match; one of five playwrights chosen for the 2022 - 2024 WP Theater "Pipeline" PlayLAB Playwriting Residency; and official showcases with Folk Alliance International (2023) and Americanafest (2021).